-Key point 4-08.
-Every state has a child abuse reporting law that requires persons designated as mandatory reporters to report known or reasonably suspected incidents of child abuse.
-Ministers are mandatory reporters in many states.
-Some states exempt ministers from reporting child abuse if they learned of the abuse in the course of a conversation protected by the clergy-penitent privilege.
-Ministers may face criminal and civil liability for failing to report child abuse.
+Every state has a child abuse reporting law that requires persons designated as “mandatory reporters” to report known or reasonably suspected incidents of child abuse.
+Ministers are mandatory reporters in many states, but some states exempt them from the reporting obligation if they learned of the abuse in the course of a conversation protected by the clergy-penitent privilege.
+This generally refers to communications, in confidence, with a minister in the course of spiritual counsel.